AnneMargit/Psycorona.Project1/Plots/Graphs-DaysMax.md

-provided data on age, and (5) with imputed Stringency index values that are (6) centered around country means and (7) a variable called DaysMax that indicates the days preceding or leading up to the day on which maximum stringency was reached for the respective country
+provided data on age, and (5) with imputed Stringency index values that are (6) centered around country means and (7) a variable called DaysMax that indicates the days preceding or leading up to the day on which maximum stringency was reached for the respective country, and (8) from all waves (baseline through wave 11)

 \!\!\!
-DaysMax = 0: Day on which maximum stringency was reached for country in which participant lives \!\!\!
+DaysMax = 0: Day on which maximum stringency was reached for country in which participant lives.
+This is based on available Stringency Index data, not imputed scores \!\!\!

 ``` r
 load("data_long_min3_strc_newx.Rdata")